rdevans0/beautimap/README.md

 python3 beautimap.py --config example_configs/rome_italy.py --size 1024 1024
 ```

-New color schemes are easy to create by copying an existing color scheme in the ()[colorschemes] folder.
+New color schemes are easy to create by copying an existing color scheme in the [](colorschemes) folder.
 The format is a python dict of `'object_type': 'color'`.

 More advanced configuration, such as changing color mappings of some objects, the ratios of road widths, and the groupings of roads must be changed by modifying [beautimap.py](beautimap.py).